 Look for a less expensive home

-Consider buying a home that's more affordable to fit within the amount you're approved to borrow.
-Use this Mortgage Affordability Calculator to help figure what that means for you.
+Consider buying a more affordable home that fits within the amount you're approved to borrow.
+Use this Mortgage Affordability Calculator to help figure out what that means for you.

 Look at ways to increase your income

 Look at ways to increase your income.
-If you are able to increase your income (with options like taking on a side job or working to adjust your investment strategy with an advisor), this may change the calculation and you might qualify for the size of mortgage you want.
+If you are able to increase your income (with options like taking on a side job or working to adjust your investment strategy with an advisor), this may change the calculation, and you might qualify for the mortgage you want.

-While an online calculator is helpful in understanding your likelihood of passing the stress test, you'll need to apply for a mortgage or get pre-approved to know for sure what amount of a mortgage loan you'll qualify for.
-You'll also learn what interest rate you're approved for and you can use actual rather than estimated numbers in the calculation.
+While an online calculator is helpful in understanding your likelihood of passing the stress test, you need to apply for a mortgage or get pre-approved to know for sure the amount of a mortgage loan you'll qualify for.
+You'll also learn what interest rate you're approved for, and you can use actual rather than estimated numbers in the calculation.

 If you're unable to qualify for a mortgage based on the stress test, you can check out our special mortgage programs or explore options like saving for a bigger down payment or choosing a lower-priced home.